 QUAD have delivered a range of digital photography, animation and comic workshops in three Hubs, and also coordinated the #ThisIsDerby web team.
+The Digital Hub also ran a #ThisIsDerby photography competition for young people.
+The competition was judged by young people in QUAD’s Young Advocates group, and winners can be viewerd here.

 #ThisIsDerby Web Team at QUADMore